-We recognized an income tax provision of \$2.2 million for the three months ended March 31, 2016 compared to \$0.4 million for the three months ended March 31, 2015.
-Our effective tax rate was 10.4% and 8.3% for the three months ended March 31, 2016 and March 31, 2015, respectively.
-Our effective tax rate differs from the Luxembourg statutory tax rate of 29.2% primarily due to the effect of certain deductions in Luxembourg from a tax ruling, which expires in 2019 unless extended or renewed, and the mix of income and losses with varying tax rates in multiple taxing jurisdictions.
+We recognized an income tax provision of \$5.5 million for the six months ended June 30, 2016 compared to \$4.8 million for the six months ended June 30, 2015 (\$3.3 million and \$4.4 million for the second quarter of 2016 and 2015, respectively).
+Our effective tax rate was 12.2% and 8.6% for the six months ended June 30, 2016 and June 30, 2015, respectively (13.7% and 8.6% for the second quarter of 2016 and 2015, respectively).
+Our effective tax rate differs from the Luxembourg statutory tax rate of 29.2% primarily due to the effect of certain deductions in Luxembourg and the mix of income and losses with varying tax rates in multiple taxing jurisdictions.
+The higher effective income tax rates for the six months ended June 30, 2016 and the second quarter of 2016 were primarily the result of a change in the mix of revenue across jurisdictions.
 Our consolidated effective income tax rate for financial reporting purposes may change periodically due to changes in enacted tax rates, fluctuations in the mix of income earned from our domestic and international operations and our ability to utilize net operating loss and tax credit carryforwards.